Our Lady of the Angels School (Illinois): Later history and enrollment decline

 In 1989, the St. Francis of Assisi School merged into Our Lady of the Angels.
 In 1990 the Our Lady of the Angels church merged into the St. Francis of Assisi Church (at 932 North Kostner).
 The Our Lady of the Angels parish buildings closed as the parish staff moved to the Francis of Assisi Church location.
+By the 40th anniversary of the school fire, Our Lady of the Angels mostly educated Black and Hispanic children from preschool to 8th grade, and had a severely diminished enrollment of 130 students, only about 26 of whom were Catholic.